 But before she had a chance to think of one, she realized that the noise around them had stopped abruptly.
 Veronica looked up to see Duncan putting the remote down, and everyone settling into their seats.
 They had finally made a selection.

-She sat back fully on the couch, feeling very conscious of Logan's body on her left, and Connor's body on her right.
-Neither of them was making any effort to give her more space, even though she suspected that Connor had quite a bit of room to his right.
+She sat back fully on the couch, feeling very conscious of Logan's body on her left, and Conner's body on her right.
+Neither of them was making any effort to give her more space, even though she suspected that Conner had quite a bit of room to his right.
 She had just made up her mind to ask him if he could move down slightly, when she felt a hand brushing against her arm.

-Veronica glanced over at Connor, assuming that he was trying to get her attention.
+Veronica glanced over at Conner, assuming that he was trying to get her attention.
 But he wasn't even looking at her.
 She slid her arm away, choosing to chalk it off to accidental contact due to their close proximity.
 Veronica had just started to relax again when she felt a new touch, this time on her right thigh.

 Logan, meanwhile, was trying his best not to dwell on the fact that he'd be spending the next two hours next to Veronica, in the dark.
 He remained still as a stone and focused on the movie, attempting to banish all thoughts of Veronica's presence from his mind.

 Yet Vincent and Jules had barely begun discussing condiment options for French fries when she stood up abruptly, quietly excusing herself and exiting the room rapidly.
-He told himself he was happy for the reprieve- until Connor stood up and left the room, just a few minutes later.
+He told himself he was happy for the reprieve- until Conner stood up and left the room, just a few minutes later.

 He glanced around the room, curious if anyone else thought this as strange as he did.
 But everyone continued to look straight ahead, absorbed in the movie.
 Not even Trina had noticed the timing of her husband's exit.
 Logan tried to get back into the movie, but he couldn't relax.
 He stood up quietly and slipped out of the room.